-Clothing must be purchased from CFj Manufacturing and should follow the prescribed ACS uniform dress code.
-Brochures are available in the office and on our website.
+Clothing must be purchased from Dennis Uniform and should be grade level appropriate.
+Information is available in the office and on their website.
 Uniforms are to be worn during the official school day, Monday through Friday.
 Administration may declare certain days throughout the school year "spirit wear" days.
 These days will require uniform bottoms (shorts, skirts, pants, etc.) and an ACS shirt/sweatshirt.